Inflation versus wages: Trump’s stunning comeback explained in two charts

 The likely answer lies in the lag between the present rosy economic conditions and the impact on people’s wallets.

-Although measuring whether people are better or worse off is difficult due to differing individual circumstances and the myriad ways to parse the data, there is clear evidence that Americans have less to spend compared to when the Biden-Harris administration took power.
+Although measuring whether people are better or worse off is difficult due to differing individual circumstances and the myriad ways to parse the data, there is evidence that Americans have less spending power compared to when the Biden-Harris administration took office.

 An analysis of government statistics by Bankrate, a New York-based consumer financial services company, shows that although wages increased by 17.4 percent between January 2021 and June 2024, prices rose 20 percent over the same period.